-Clinical and didactic education and training takes place at the Oregon Health & Science University School of Dentistry, School of Medicine, the Legacy Emanuel Hospital, and at other affiliated institutions.
-Both primary sites are Level 1 trauma centers for Portland, Oregon, a beautiful Northwest city with a metropolitan population of over one million people.
+Clinical and didactic education and training takes place at the Oregon Health & Science University School of Dentistry, School of Medicine, the Legacy Emanuel Hospital, Legacy Good Samaritan Hospital, Providence of Portland, Providence Saint Vincent's, and Shriner's Hospital Portland Campus.
+We serve 2 level 1 trauma centers for Portland, Oregon, a beautiful Northwest city with a metropolitan population of over one million people.

 Residents in Oral and Maxillofacial Surgery perform about 1,000 major hospital surgical procedures per year including 420 trauma, 80 temporomandibular joint, 100 reconstructive, 160 pathology, 60 craniofacial & clefts, 50 cosmetic and 75 orthognathic.
 There are over 6,000 outpatients visits per year.
 Oral and Maxillofacial residents gain extensive experience in the diagnosis and management of a wide variety of oral and maxillofacial problems on both inpatients and outpatients including dental implants, orthognathic problems, oncology, temporomandibular joint, facial plastics, dentoalveolar, cosmetic, craniofacial, cleft lip, and palate repair and many other aspects of head and neck surgery.

-The program is accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA).
+The program is accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA), having completed the most recent site visit in 2022.

 The current six year curriculum is outlined in the following document: